sachithdickwella/sachithdickwella/README.md

 ### Hey there! 👋🧑‍💻

 Welcome to my GitHub world! 🚀 I'm Sachith, a software engineer with a passion for open-source tech and development.
 I'm also diving deep into the realms of AI and Computer Vision through research and development.
 My playground is microservices development, and I have a blast with Java, Kotlin, Spring (especially the Cloud stack), and messaging tech like RabbitMQ and Kafka.
-When it comes to the cloud, I'm all in with AWS, Azure, and GCP, depending on the job.
+When it comes to the cloud, I'm all in with AWS and GCP.

-Currently, I'm a student at the University of Liverpool, pursuing an MSc in Artificial Intelligence and explore the realm of Robotics. 📚
+Currently, I'm a student at the University of Liverpool, pursuing an MSc in Artificial Intelligence and explore the realm of AI and Robotics. 📚

 ### Catch me on the web 🌎: